- About UHD

 Due to programming requirements, the layout of degree programs in CAPP does not duplicate the formatting of paper degree plans.
 But College and Department representatives have tested and verified the results.

 Transfer Credit Evaluation Issues

 CAPP uses UHD's official evaluation of transfer courses for which you have submitted transcripts.
-If you believe there is an error in articulating a particular transfer course, fill out a transcript evaluation request.
-The request form is found on the Admissions Office website: http://www.uhd.edu/admissions/evaluation.html.
-The drop-down options menu allows you to select different reasons for requesting an evaluation.
-Before submitting a request, you may wish to discuss the articulation with an advisor either in your College Advising office if you are a declared major or in Academic Advising.
-For undeclared transfer students, the Transfer Advising Center is located in S-320 of the One Main building.
+If you believe there is an error in articulating a particular transfer course, you should discuss the articulation with an advisor either in your College Advising office if you are a declared major or in the Academic Advising Center, located in S-320 of the One Main building.

 If our transcript evaluators find that the original transfer evaluation should be corrected or that the transfer course should be included in another section of the CAPP report, they will correct the issue and CAPP will display the updated information.
 Allow one week for admissions to review your request.

 Missing or Incomplete Transcripts

 If you are currently enrolled in a course at a transfer institution, send UHD an updated transcript after grades are posted.
 Please have your institution send transcripts electronically (EDI), if possible since this will significantly speed our evaluation.